Select for ---> CURRENT LDO/CWO RECRUITING BRIEF

 (4) Inactive duty Chief Petty Officers and Senior Chief Petty Officers with no more than 16 years of total qualifying federal service respectively may apply for both the LDO and CWO programs in the same application, but only one designator for each program may be requested.

-Eligibility for the Active Duty and Inactive Duty (LTJG) LDO Program
+Eligibility for the Active Duty and Inactive Duty (LTJG) LDO Program (When available)

 (1) Be serving as a Chief Warrant Officer.